celery/celery/CONTRIBUTING.rst

     * Python standard library (`import xxx`)
     * Python standard library ('from xxx import`)
-    * Third party packages.
+    * Third-party packages.
     * Other modules from the current package.

     or in case of code using Django:

     * Python standard library (`import xxx`)
     * Python standard library ('from xxx import`)
-    * Third party packages.
+    * Third-party packages.
     * Django packages.
     * Other modules from the current package.